pawanit17/spring/README.md

 # Introduction
 - Spring is a Java framework for building applications that talk to Database, Caches and to build REST APIs.
 - SprintBoot is a wrapper over Spring to enable faster development and has several starter classes that makes it easier to get started with building applications.
   - SpringBoot = Spring + Auto Configuration + Embedded Servers.
+  - Without SpringBoot, developers had to choose which version of components are going to be used after confirming that these versions work well together.
 - Spring is a Dependency Injection Framework.
   - Meaning if a class A needs to have an object of class B in it, then one way is to have Class A instantiate B, but this would put a hard dependency between the two.
 If a different type of Interface that B adheres to is to be plugged in, class A has to undergo a change.
 This is tight coupling.
 Another way of this is to build Class A so that it accepts an input ( either in Constructor or in its Setter ).
 This way A and B are isolated and have less dependency.
 Moreover if we want to use a different type of Interface that B adheres to, we can change it in the calling API.
 ### Tight coupling